A deeper look into the ancient ‘science’ of construction

 Technically speaking, Earth is a magnetic, solar-powered natural satellite which human beings have inhabited along with 8.7 million other species.

 The Sun is the primary power source of nearly all activities on Earth.
 An efficient building harnesses the Sun as much as it can.
-A good planning is one that finds a balance between human activities and the sun periods.
+Good planning is one that finds a balance between human activities and the sunny periods.

 It is wise to have the least used spaces in the most heated (directly exposed to sunlight) areas and the most used spaces in less heated, more comfortable zones of the house.